-As technology in nursing and medicine has increased, so has technology’s role in nursing education.
-Nursing students may have access to online education, live and web-based simulations, apps, reference guides, and electronic textbooks on mobile devices.
+As technology in nursing and medicine has developed, so has technology's role in nursing education.
+Nursing students may have access to online education, live and web-based simulations, apps, reference guides and electronic textbooks on mobile devices.

 "Technology also has the power to transform teaching by ushering in a new model of connected teaching," according to the U.S. Department of Education.
 "This model links teachers to their students and to professional content, resources, and systems to help them improve their own instruction and personalize learning."

 Perhaps one of the biggest changes brought by technology is the availability of online degree programs.
 These programs offer convenience and flexibility that can allow more people to pursue a degree.
 A working nurse can complete a Master of Science in Nursing (MSN) in Nursing Administration or other online MSN programs without having to move and find a new job.

 Online education operates through a Learning Management System (LMS).
 These software programs handle all facets of the e-learning process, including delivering content, handling registration for courses, tracking and reporting.
 Nursing programs can choose from a number of different systems, each offering different features and benefits.

 Another use of technology in nursing education is simulations with electronic, training manikins.
 Instructors can program the manikins to mimic scenarios nurses might see in clinical practice.
 Students can take vital signs and make decisions based on the manikin's symptoms.
 It is a safe environment where students can practice their critical thinking and decision-making skills, knowing the manikin will not stay dead if it dies, according to an issue of Nurse Education Today.